Last Updated on December 9, 2021 by queenie mak

 - You can find any of these must-try Japanese foods anywhere in Japan.
 But I included specific recommendations as well.

-What to eat in Japan: 11 must eat food in Japan
+What to eat in Japan: 11 food to try in Japan

-If this is your first time travelling solo to Japan, then you must be really excited about exploring a new culture and trying new food.
+If this is your first time travelling solo to Japan, you must be really excited about exploring the Japanese eating culture and trying new food.

 Sushi is a traditional Japanese food where a slice of fresh fish or seafood is placed on a bite-size amount of vinegared sushi rice.
 And some of the most common sushi ingredients include tuna, salmon, shrimp, and octopus.